 FLT maintains a position of impartiality with respect to party politics and, accordingly, does not contribute any funds in this regard.

-The board has established guidelines in its Share Trading Policy (available on FLT’s website) governing trading in FLT shares by directors, senior executives, employees, contractors and people closely connected to FLT’s directors and senior executives.
+The Board has established guidelines in its Share Trading Policy (available on FLT’s corporate website at www.fctgl.com/investors/governance/) governing trading in FLT shares by directors, senior executives, employees, contractors and people closely connected to FLT’s directors and senior executives.
 Dealings in FLT’s shares are only permitted for 30 days following the public release of the company’s price sensitive announcements.
 If new price sensitive information emerges during this period, directors, senior executives, employees, contractors and closely connected persons are not permitted to trade in FLT’s shares until the information has been publicly released.
 The Share Trading Policy also prohibits short-selling and short term dealing in FLT shares at all times.
 FLT monitors dealing in FLT shares as part of the administration of the Policy.

 4. Safeguard integrity of financial reporting